Subscribe to get access

 Firstly, China’s National Energy Administration announced a bomb in May 2018.
 They announced that they are cutting substantial parts of solar photovoltaics subsidies.
 That has seriously affected Yingli Green Energy.

-Therefore, consensus view is that solar panel demand in China to fall by about one-third in 2018.
-As well and more importantly, China is the world’s largest solar energy market.
+Therefore, the consensus view is that solar panel demand in China to fall by about one-third in 2018.
+As well, and more importantly, China is the world’s largest solar energy market.
 Therefore, this policy change by the National Energy Administration has weighed on global average selling prices for solar panels.
-This change will directly weaken profitability of manufacturers.
+This change will directly weaken the profitability of manufacturers.

 Yingli Green Energy Holding Company Limited (NYSE: YGE) is the tenth-largest operator by shipment volume, has been battling financial distress more than three years.
 However, it seems that Yingli's risk of corporate failure has substantially increased in the last few quarters.
 Also, their proprietary FRISK® score highlighted Yingli as one of the most troubled inthe solar industry.
 This shows that large publicly traded corporations canfall.
 Fall into distress.
 Thereby, ultimately exposing their customers andsuppliers to material financial risk.

-In addition, Tier-1 panel manufacturers, such as First Solar Inc., SunPower Corporation, Jinko Solar Holding Co Ltd. and Shunfeng International Clean Energy, have been reporting mixed annual results on solar project sales.
+In addition, Tier-1 panel manufacturers, such as First Solar Inc., SunPower Corporation, Jinko Solar Holding Co Ltd. ,and Shunfeng International Clean Energy, have been reporting mixed annual results on solar project sales.
 But overall, these U.S. and Chinese-based operators have averaged healthy double-digit gross margins over the last five years.
 During this time, the broader industry has massively improved efficiency and reduced the costs of panel products – yet this trend has been a problem for small operators.
-As an example, Germany-based Solarworld AG could not handle persistently low panel prices and ended up filing for insolvency last year.
+For example, Germany-based Solarworld AG could not handle persistently low panel prices and filed for insolvency last year.
 With the latest Chinese subsidy cuts, panel oversupply appears to be an issue once again.

 The FRISK® score can help credit and procurement professionals quickly distinguish between solar operators that are distressing and those that are not.
 That's legally so many counter-parties of all kinds to a lawsuit.
 That is including utilities, solar installers, polysilicon suppliers, and even competitors can check manufacturers that are susceptible to distress and failure.
 The riskiest operators are those with weak competitive positioning and poor balance sheets – and Yingli falls right into this category.

 Therefore, Chinese solar operator Yingli Green Energy’s FRISK® score has ranked far below the industry average for years.
 In addition, the Chinese government has financially supported Yingli in the past.
-It may do so again for saving jobs.
+It may do so again to save jobs.
 However, without such help, Yingli could very well fall into corporate failure.
 From a financial perspective, the company has been severely constrained by its heavy debt load.
-Over the last five years, the company’s annual spend on capital expenditures was only an average of 46% relative to total depreciation.
-This low figure indicates severe under investment, and likely reflects deficient spend on research and development as well as maintenance of property, plant and equipment, among other items.
-Conversely, First Solar’s cumulative capital expenditures have exceeded depreciation by about 37% over the last five years, indicating enough investment spend.
+Over the last five years, the company’s annual spending on capital expenditures was only an average of 46% relative to total depreciation.
+This low figure indicates severe under-investment and likely reflects deficient spending on research and development as well as maintenance of property, plant, and equipment, among other items.
+Conversely, First Solar’s cumulative capital expenditures have exceeded depreciation by about 37% over the last five years, indicating enough investment spending.

 So Creditors should be worried.
 In the last few months, Yingli’s lenders and suppliers have been pressing hard to obtain payment.
 In April, a supplier filed a request for arbitration.
 They demanded a deal be made for payment of its raw materials of polysilicon.
 Please note that their case is still ongoing.
 Talk about causing legal bills!

 In conclusion, Yingli Green Energy won’t make it.
-Right now creditors are doing everything they can to get paid for corner.
+Right now, creditors are doing everything they can to get paid for the corner.